DataDog/dd-trace-cpp/decisions.md

     - `enum Color { red, green, blue };`
 - Can tracing be reconfigured at runtime?
 - Are rate limits per-tracer, per-process, or other?
+- Which clang-format version and configuration do we use?